Spring Garden Revival

 Water Management Guidelines & Irrigation Coordination with Hull Water Department

-Official Website: Hull Department of Public Works and include backflow prevention devices as required by MA 248 CMR 3.00.
+Efficient water management is vital for sustainable gardens in Hull.
+Coordinate irrigation system installation with the Hull Water Department; backflow prevention devices are required under MA 248 CMR 3.00.
 Drip irrigation is preferred, offering 30–50% greater efficiency than overhead systems, and rain sensors are mandatory.
-Observe seasonal water restrictions, especially during summer droughts, and water early in the morning (5:00–9:00 AM).
-Newly installed plants require deep watering 2–3 times weekly for 3–4 weeks to ensure establishment.
+Observe seasonal water restrictions, especially during summer droughts, and water early in the morning (5:00–9:00 AM) to minimize evaporation.
+Newly planted gardens require deep watering 2–3 times weekly for 3–4 weeks.
+For irrigation permits and guidance, contact:

 Pollinator Protection & Native Plant Habitat Creation in Hull